jwfh/homepage/src/pages/blog/post/the-drawbacks-of-shortcuts/index.md

 ---
-title: 'The Drawbacks of Shortcuts'
+title: 'The Drawbacks of Windows Shortcuts'
 date: '2016-08-21 22:54:18.000000'
 published: false
 image: ''